ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 2.0.4	Following changes has been done:
 	- added new membership extension called hours, which will be used in relation between teacher and group/class

+2.0.5	Following changes has been done:
+        - membership extensions grouped by relation type
+	- added english name for course and subject